thinkful-ei18/for_the_win_server/README.md

 ## File locations
-  - The maing page can be found at `./index.js`.
+  - The main page can be found at `./index.js`.
   - All routes can be found in `./routes`.
   - Authentication middleware can be found in `./passport`.